Energy Economics (journal)

 Energy Economics is a bimonthly peer-reviewed academic journal published by Elsevier covering the economic and econometric modelling and analysis of energy systems and issues (energy economics).
-The editor-in-chief is Richard Tol (University of Sussex).
-The Journal of Energy Finance & Development (1996-1999) was incorporated into Energy Economics in 1999.
+The editor-in-chief is Boqiang Lin (Xiamen University).
+The Journal of Energy Finance & Development (1996–1999) was incorporated into Energy Economics in 1999.

 Abstracting and indexing

 The journal is abstracted and indexed in: